rstudio/r-docker/README.md

 | opensuse42    | openSUSE 42.3 |
 | opensuse15    | openSUSE 15.0 |

+All minor versions of R since 3.1 are supported, on the latest patch release.

-All versions of R on the [RStudio CDN](https://cdn.rstudio.com/r/versions.json) are supported, though there may be some delay between the release of R and the release of the Docker image.
+New versions of R are added when they're available on the [RStudio CDN](https://cdn.rstudio.com/r/versions.json), though there may be some delay between the release of R and the release of the Docker image.

 New operating systems are added on a less frequent basis.